Why Marketing and Sales Alignment Matters For Every Business

 This is painfully honest but true.
 Most marketers do not know the products they are marketing well enough.
 The best salespeople are taught to understand in all ways what they were selling.
 If marketers knew their products as well as anyone in sales, both teams will be far more powerful when united.

-Just over one-third of salespeople believe that marketing knows what they need from them, but 59% of marketers think they know what sales requires from them.
+Just over one-third of salespeople believe that marketing knows what they need from them, but 59% of marketers think they know what sales require from them.

 8. Leverage sales enablement tools

 A sales enablement strategy is the approach your business takes to provide sales with the resources they need to effectively sell.
 This strategy is tailored to your specific sales team’s needs so they can target your audience and close more deals.
 It should include an analysis of the resources, tools, content, and information you provide sales with to ensure it’s helping them convert more leads and audience members into customers.

 In today's competitive world of sales, thankfully there are a ton of tools salespeople can leverage to make your sales process more effective.
 Sales enablement tools are a great way to bridge the gap between marketing and sales.
 Aside from content, there are many other types and functions of sales enablement tools that create efficiency in aligning your marketing and sales teams eg. Email templates, marketing automation, task reminders, email software, and lead scoring have all drastically improved the friction and flow between marketing and sales.